Accession of Albania to the European Union

 Albania is on the current agenda for future enlargement of the European Union (EU).
 It applied for EU membership on 28 April 2009, and has since June 2014 been an official candidate for accession.
 The Council of the European Union decided in March 2020 to open accession negotiations with Albania.

 However, the country did not start accession negotiations because its candidacy was linked to that of North Macedonia, which was vetoed by Bulgaria.
 On 24 June 2022, Bulgaria's parliament approved lifting the country's veto on opening EU accession talks with North Macedonia.
 On 16 July 2022, the Assembly of North Macedonia also approved the revised French proposal, allowing accession negotiations to begin.
 The start of negotiations was officially launched on 19 July 2022.

+As of October 2024, Albania aims to be ready for accession by 2030, a timeline acknowledged by Prime Minister Edi Rama as "very ambitious."
+After the 2025 Albanian parliamentary elections which led to the victory of Edi Rama's party, Emmanuel Macron stated that "in two years to come, as now he has a clear mandate (Edi Rama), he (Albania) will join the EU”, suggesting an entry of Albania as early as 2027.

+It is one of nine current EU candidate countries, together with Bosnia and Herzegovina, Georgia, Moldova, Montenegro, North Macedonia, Serbia, Turkey and Ukraine.